What can you become with a degree from AAEC?

 - Community Economic Development

-- Environmental Economics and Management
+- Environmental Economics: Management and Policy

 - International Trade and Development

 - Food and Health Systems Economics

 Our academic programs provide the educational background to pursue a wide variety of careers, including (but not limited to) agribusiness manager, agricultural lender, commodity trader, policy analyst, entrepreneur, economic development specialist, or economic analyst.
 Many of our students also go on to pursue advanced or professional degrees.
 Students work closely with faculty and are afforded the opportunity to customize their academic plans to their personal and professional goals.

 Learn more about our programs and student opportunities inside and outside the classroom: